Steel casting: Steel castability

 Steel is more difficult to cast than iron.
 It has a higher melting point and greater shrinkage rate, which requires consideration during mold design.
 Risers should be given more capacity to draw from as the metal cools and shrinks.
 Attention should be paid to the thickness of mold cavities, as thinner areas will cool quicker than thicker areas, which can create internal stress points that can lead to fracture.

 Molten steel is also less fluid than molten iron, making it more difficult to pour and fill intricate gaps in a mold cavity.
 Molten steel is also more likely to react with internal mold surfaces, making for more unpredictable results.

 Machinability

 Cast parts often require machining to achieve accurate tolerances and desired surface finishes.
 Carbon steel is the easiest type of steel to machine.
 High-carbon steel can be more time consuming to cut or grind, and will wear tools faster.
 Low-carbon steel can get gummy, making it difficult to work with.

-Generally, the presence of alloys used to increase mechanical performance often make machining more difficult.
+Generally, the presence of alloys used to increase mechanical performance often makes machining more difficult.